As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 Trestle-Board

-In some masonic jurisdiction, Trestle boards are referred to as tracing boards.
 Some Masons, however, reject the notion that the two are similar.

-A trestle board is a typical framework made of three vertical, horizontal, and slanted crosspieces.
-Trestle boards are designed for a master workman to outline their plans of what is needed to be done.
+Trestle boards are designed for a master workman to outline their plans of what needs to be done.
 It is similar to a blueprint.

 Operative masons used trestle boards purely to lay down the plans of a building before executing it.
-When Freemasons evolved from being Operative masons, the trestle board remained as a symbol.

-Today, it represents an ideal.
-It refers to the plan a Mason has for his life.
 Also, it stands for a blueprint to improve current conditions.
 For example, Masons believe that enlightenment can pull people out of the miserable conditions they are facing.

 Two-Headed Eagle

-The Two-Headed eagle is theorized to originate from Ancient Mesopotamia.
 It was a representation of polysepalous (multi-headed) beasts that were spoken of in legends and myths.

 Over the years, the symbol was continuously used in flags, engraved in metallic work, garment embroidery, and many other places.